zeek/zeek/script-reference/statements.rst

-    The scope of a global variable begins where the declaration is located, and extends through all remaining Bro scripts that are loaded (however, see the :bro:keyword:`module` keyword for an explanation of how modules change the visibility of global identifiers).
+    The scope of a global variable begins where the declaration is located, and extends through all remaining Bro scripts that are loaded (however, see the :zeek:keyword:`module` keyword for an explanation of how modules change the visibility of global identifiers).

-.. bro:keyword:: const
+.. zeek:keyword:: const

     A variable declared with the "const" keyword will be constant.